CODING.WATERKANT

 Coin Raiders: Looting Lara’s Purse for Science

-Christopher Hansen - Christian-Albrechts-University of Kiel
+Christopher Hansen - University of Kiel

 Ancient coins are tiny time machines — packed with rich history, powerful imagery, and hidden stories.
 But here’s the kicker: despite decades of research, it's still an open challenge to automatically describe and locate what's on these coins — be it emperors, animals, gods, weapons, or cryptic inscriptions.
 Build a system that not only tells the story of each coin but also shows where each element is — from portraits to legends.
 You can go wild with segmentation models, vision-language models, or multi-modal transformers.
 We’re open to fresh, unconventional ideas!